Why Exposure Therapy may not be working for you

 Thankfully, I’ve now overcome much of my social anxiety.
 Looking back, I realize many of my struggles in my path to overcome social anxiety came from approaching “putting myself out there” with the wrong mindset.
 It wasn’t just about trying harder or talking to more people.

-If you’ve been feeling stuck and disheartened in your journey of overcoming social anxiety, let me share three reasons why you might be having a negative experience—and what you can do instead.
+If you’ve been feeling stuck and disheartened in your journey of overcoming social anxiety, let me share four reasons why you think exposure therapy is not working for you—and what should you do to get the most out of it.

 Conversations and small talk can be intimidating for anyone, even those without social anxiety—especially when things get awkward or the dialogue falls flat.
 For those of us with social anxiety, these moments often feel magnified, making it easy to feel discouraged.

-But here’s something to keep in mind: Everyone faces fears, struggles, and setbacks in life.
-For us with social anxiety, awkward conversations are hard to avoid—but they’re also opportunities to learn and improve.
+But here’s something to keep in mind: Everyone faces different fears and struggles in life.
+For us with social anxiety, we will naturally be bad at conversations, and unfortunately we are more likely to make a conversation awkward.
+Awkward conversations are hard to avoid—but they’re also opportunities to learn and improve.
 Try to shift your perspective: Instead of viewing these moments as failures, see them as progress.
 Think of it like learning to ride a bike—you’ll stumble and fall a few times, but every fall teaches you how to balance better.
 Every attempt, no matter the result, is a step forward.

 And remember, you’re not alone.
 It might feel like you’re the only one in your social group who struggles socially, but more than 10% of people worldwide experience social anxiety (Jefferies & Ungar, 2020).
 Add to that the countless introverts and neurodivergent individuals who face similar challenges in their social lives, and you’ll see that these struggles are far more common than what you think.